pylhc/pylhc.github.io/docs/packages/mess/about.md

 [This repository][repo] is a collection of MAD-X scripts used for various studies in the optics measurements and corrections group (OMC).

+!!! todo
+    Examples of are missing.
+Maybe just copy-paste of the `README.md` files in the repository.

 ### Getting Started

 The scripts can be browsed via github or the full repository can be obtained either via `git clone https://github.com/pylhc/MESS.git` or downloading the zipped repository.